 As tempting as it may be, do not bring in any outside information that you think supports your argument.
 Remember, admissions committees want to see that you can argue well….no matter the argument.
 Bringing in outside information to bolster your argument while leaving out outside information that bolsters the other side, changes the nature of what they are asking you to do in the writing sample.
 It makes your writing sample less of an argument and more of a narrative.

-The writing sample is presented to you online, is unscored, and is generally not considered to be high on the list of admissions committees’ considerations.
-However, you never know what might be the one thing in your application that sticks out to give you a leg up on your competitors, and it is worth it to make your writing sample excellent.
+Before you sit down to take the LSAT Writing Sample, practice writing it at least three times with different prompts.
+Don’t take it cold!
+While the writing sample is presented to you online, is unscored, and is generally not considered to be high on the list of admissions committees’ considerations, you never know if a good writing sample might give you a leg up on your competitors.

 The University of Chicago admissions committee puts it this way: “Remember that you are applying for a professional program and it reflects very poorly on an applicant’s judgment when we see a writing sample that reflects a lack of effort or professionalism.”

-For a detailed breakdown of the writing process, as well as more tips and sample prompts, check out this LSAT writing sample step-by-step example.
+For a detailed breakdown of the writing process, as well as some official LSAT writing prompts, check out this LSAT writing sample step-by-step example.